-The Su-Schriffer-Heeger (SSH) model
+The Su-Schrieffer-Heeger (SSH) model

 Here's a simple example of the SSH Hamiltonian: